 When booking a week’s holiday you get to have three meals in any of the restaurants at either hotel and there are Italian, Mexican, Asian and Brazilian restaurants available to choose from.
 We tried the Italian, Asian and Brazilian – all of which were delicious with excellent service.
 The waiters were super keen to top up your wine, even if you didn’t want any more!

 The Brazilian restaurant was a great experience.
 You were given a card which you could change to green when you were ready to eat and red when you wanted to stop and then waiters came round with meats on skewers and cut you a portion off.

 There was a pool snack bar for drinks and snacks – snacks including pizza, sandwiches, burgers, hot dogs and chips were available in between breakfast and lunch and lunch and dinner.
 There were also soft drinks and water as well as beer and sangria on tap – I loved the fact that you could just help yourself to these, rather than waiting in a queue at the bar.
 One day there were fresh mojitos made poolside by the entertainment team which were delicious.

 For the snacks you could choose from burgers, hot dogs, toasties, chicken nuggets and slices of pizza, nachos and salad.

 There were also drinks available inside in the bar – spirits and mixers were available to order but you could help yourself to wines, fizz and different cocktails each day as there were large buckets filled with ice and bottles on the tables.
 We enjoyed drinks outside the bar overlooking the sea most afternoons.
 Safe to say – I’ve definitely been missing the food and drink since I’ve been home!

-We really enjoyed our week at the Bahia Principe Sunlight Tenerife – it was the perfect destination for relaxing, eating and drinking
+We really enjoyed our week at the Bahia Principe Sunlight Tenerife – it was the perfect Tenerife resort, great for relaxing, eating and drinking